esdee/sql/README.md

 # sql

-A simple lib for woring with sql.
+A simple lib for working with sql.

+The base element is a query which is composable.

+Queries can support transformations.
+Sending multiple queries to a database is supported dependent on the specific db.

 ## Usage

+I plan to write up some notes at some point, with some examples.

 ## License